 Sherbino J, Frank JR, Snell L. Defining the key roles and competencies of the clinician-educator of the 21st century: a national mixed-methods study.
 Acad Med.
 2014;89(5):783-9.

-3. What is ANZCEN and the Intensive Care Foundation?
+3. What is the Incubator community and the ANZ Intensive Care Foundation?

 4. Why build this Incubator?
-Aren’t there enough health professions courses already?
+Aren’t there enough health professions education courses already?

 There are many courses and qualifications that help provide the foundations of health professions education.
 However, opportunities are often limited for longitudinal mentorship, especially outside one’s own institution and beyond the ivory towers.
 More than most courses the Incubator is contextually grounded, in that everything is discussed through the lens of the workplace and participants will collaborate with the colleagues who they will continue to work with throughout their careers.
 Thus, the Incubator can supplement other qualifications (e.g. University-based courses) and provide a testing ground for clinicians who may go onto further health professions education qualifications in the future.

 Finally, we look to the success of the ANZICS Clinical Trial Group as an example of a group of enthusiasts who have shared resources, engaged with experts, and bootstrapped themselves into a community of world class research practitioners over many years.
 We believe we can do the same for Clinician Educators by taking advantage of the opportunities of the Digital Age.

 5. How much protected time should participants allocate to Incubator activities?